 Women without a womb, taking only oestrogen, do not have an increased risk of breast cancer.

 The small increased risk of breast cancer for older women comes from the progesterone part of combined HRT.
 Body identical progesterone (micronised progesterone) has lower risks.
-The increased risk is very small for the first 5 years of taking HRT, and increased slightly after 5 years.
-To put the risk into perspective it is less than being overweight, obese or drinking a couple of glasses of wine a night.
+The increased risk is very small for the first 5 years of taking HRT, and increases slightly after having taken HRT for 5 years.
+To put the risk into perspective, it is less than being overweight, obese or drinking a couple of glasses of wine a night.

-It's also important to note that if you do get breast cancer (which 1 in 8 women do, regardless of HRT) that the chances of survival are not reduced if you take HRT.
-In fact the survival chances may be better if you take HRT but more evidence is needed to confirm this.
+It's also important to note that if you do get breast cancer (which 1 in 8 women do, regardless of HRT), the chances of survival are not reduced if you take HRT.
+In fact, the survival chances may be better if you take HRT, but more evidence is needed to confirm this.

 Other risks depend on the form and type of HRT you take.
 Body identical oestrogen has much lower risks than older forms of oestrogn.
 As outlined above tablets have a higher risk of clotting than patches or gels.